oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 Orie Steele,
 Paul Bastian,
 Torsten Lodderstedt,
 Tobias Looker, and
 Kristina Yasuda
-for their contributions (some of which substantial) to this draft and to the initial set of implemnentatios.
+for their contributions (some of which substantial) to this draft and to the initial set of implementations.

 # Document History